 Create A Pinless Conference

 Pinless conferences allow you to create discussion rooms you and your team can access on demand.
-A basic pinless conference usually includes a dial in phone number and a set of assigned attendee numbers.
+A basic pinless conference usually includes a dial-in phone number and a set of assigned attendee numbers.

-In Lineblocs you can fully create basic and advanced pinless conferences as well as customize pinless conferencing workflows as per your needs
+In Lineblocs, you can entirely create basic and advanced pinless conferences as well as customize pinless conferencing workflows as per your needs

-In this tutorial we will go over how to create a basic pinless conference using the Lineblocs flow editor.
+This tutorial will go over how to create a basic pinless conference using the Lineblocs flow editor.

 Getting Started